 Before you think of your financial future, you have to fully understand your current financial situation.
 Start by looking at every single expenditure you’ve had in the last month.
 An easy way to do this is by going through all of your debit and credit card statements.

-You can categorize your purchases to get a better idea of how you’re spending money: groceries, restaurants, gas, minimum credit card payments, etc. Hopefully, you’re not surprised by what you see, but chances are, you might be taken aback by how quickly you spend money without you even realizing it.
+You can categorize your purchases to get a better idea of how you’re spending money: groceries, restaurants, gas, minimum credit card payments, etc. Hopefully, you’re not surprised by what you see.
+However, chances are, you might be taken aback by how quickly you spend money without even realizing it.